RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 ### Apply filters and transformations to write-behind

-The RDI Write Behind jobs can apply filters and transformations to the data before it is written to the target.
+The RDI write-behind jobs can apply filters and transformations to the data before it is written to the target.
 Specify the filters and transformations under the `transform` section.

 #### Filters